 Here’s the question:

-Do you like you?
+Do you like yourself?

-See, I told you it’s simple.
+See, I told you it was simple.

 Because your straight answer will tell you if you have healthy self-esteem.

-Having healthy self-esteem is super important because it affects our social interactions with others, our perception of how others regard us and how we live.
+Having healthy self-esteem is super important because it affects our social interactions with others, our perception of how others regard us, and how we live.

 When we have healthy self-esteem, we feel good about ourselves.

 Our actions and emotions are free from others’ perceptions of us.

 We see ourselves as deserving of the respect of others, regardless of what other people may think of us.

 We don’t suffer from self-doubt or internal conflict: we recognise our uniqueness, embrace it, and act comfortably around others.